Sample Poultry Farming Business Plan Template

 Layers

-This feed contains a very high percentage of protein to help them in quick growth.
+This feed contains a very high percentage of protein to help them growiquicklyrower smash is to be given from week 8-18

 Layer Feed is the feed that prepares and enables your layers to lay eggs properly.
 This is to be given starting from week 18th till your layers are spent (tired) and sold.